-Now we’ve got a dog.
-We were not looking for a new dog.
-I mean, I really wanted one but knew that it was a big responsibility and it just wasn’t the best timing.
+Now we’ve got a puppy, we were not looking for a new dog, I mean, I really wanted one but knew that it was a big responsibility and it just wasn’t the best timing.

-But, we could not find his family; we received not one response to postings and flyers.
+But, we could not find his family; we received not one response to postings, flyers, and or adoption.
 We found no identifying chip, and the veterinary staff didn’t recognize him.

 So we decided to foster him until someone decided to take him, Zeus the Labrotties stayed in the bathroom.
-He ate nothing and drank, not a sip of water for at least three days.
+He ate and drank nothing, not a sip of water for at least three days.
 When we took him outside, we had him on a leash, but he did not do anything but try and dig himself a hole to hide in.

 Constantly following mainly me about inside and out, I, of course, had a leash on him just in case there was a sound that scared him and he chose to run off again.